elringus/bootsharp/README.md

 If you're looking to bring an existing .NET library to JS, you'd most likely have to implement an interop layer with JSON-serializable data structures.
 Instances, events, delegates, dynamic types and other runtime-specific features can't be used/passed directly to JS.

+### .NET Support

+We are using custom .NET 6 branch due to compatibility issues in the stock runtime.
+Even if you specify .NET 7 or newer in project manifest, the code will still run on .NET 6 when built for WASM.
+We have plans to migrate to stock .NET runtime once the issues are resolved (https://github.com/Elringus/DotNetJS/issues/20).

 ## Quick Start

 In C# project configuration file specify `Microsoft.NET.Sdk.BlazorWebAssembly` SDK and import `DotNetJS` NuGet package: